pdiazs/RepData_PeerAssessment1/PA1_template.md

 ```

-we can now reproduce the analysis for total steps
+With this data we can now reproduce the analysis for total steps

 ```r